-Chongzhen Emperor Zhu Youjian -- Tragic and Unlucky Last Monarch of the Ming Dynasty in the History of China
+Chongzhen Emperor Zhu Youjian — Tragic Last Monarch of the Ming Dynasty

-Zhu Youjian (1611 -- 1644), also respected as Chongzhen Emperor or Ming Si Zong, was the last emperor of the Ming Dynasty in the history of China as a unified regime.
+Zhu Youjian (1611 — 1644), respected as Chongzhen Emperor or Emperor Sizong of Ming, was the last monarch of the Ming Dynasty as a unified empire.

 Sad Childhood of Unappreciated Prince Zhu Youjian